julrods/aggressive-tweet-analyzer/README.md

 All the data used for this project can be found [here](https://drive.google.com/drive/u/1/folders/1v_0Qsvn43zcv3dMFjdeg-st1C0-qMAgK).
 See the [Project structure](#id8) to understand how the folders are organized.

 ### Training datasets<a name="id31"></a>
 The training datasets contain comments that are classified as different types of bullying (aggression, racism, sexism, etc) and that are sourced from different social media platforms.
-My intention was to use all the datasets to train a binary classifier that would sort comments as "bullying" or "not bullying".
-However, as I trained the model with more datasets its score decreased, so I decided to train it with the aggression data only.
-A multi-class classifier would be more appropriate to train with several datasets.

 ### Evaluation dataset<a name="id32"></a>
 The long-term application of this model will be to detect cyber-bullying cases on social media.
 The two most popular platforms among teenagers are Instagram and TikTok, so I decided to evaluate the model with original Instagram data that I scraped myself.
 Using the Instaloader library, I obtained the comments of Kevin Spacey's last 3 Instagram posts.
 I chose this user because he receives many comments from haters as well as supporters.
 The evaluation dataset consists of 22k+ comments, 17k+ after deleting the ones that contained only emojis or words shorter that two characters.